 A major component of the downtown attraction is a sales gallery featuring original Native American artwork including items such as paintings, jewelry, pottery, and beadwork along with other Native American related items.

-Red Earth is funded in part through the generosity of the Oklahoma Arts Council, Oklahoma Tourism & Recreation Department, Oklahoma City Convention & Visitors Bureau and the Chickasaw Nation of Oklahoma.
+Red Earth is an Allied Arts Member Agency and is funded in part through the generosity of the Oklahoma Arts Council, Oklahoma Tourism & Recreation Department, Oklahoma City Convention & Visitors Bureau, National Endowment for the Arts and the Chickasaw Nation of Oklahoma.